-Nasal irrigation is an efficient method fore removing excess mucus, pus, crusts and secretions associated to rhinitis and sinusitis.
+Nasal irrigation is an efficient method for removing secretions, pus, scabs associated with rhinitis and sinusitis.

 The principle in this irrigation is the mechanical traction applied by the liquid entering a nasal orifice and exiting via the contralateral orifice.
 For the drag effect to be efficient, an adequate volume of liquid is required (250-500 mL) with sufficient force.